-Our software integrates seamlessly into your development processes.
+Inject security directly into your development processes.
+The Crashtest Security Suite is the security integration your developers have been dreaming of.
 Security scans can be triggered automatically via webhook within your CI/CD pipeline, via our schedule setting, or started manually.

 Our best practice integration looks as follows:

-The tools on the right can be integrated with Crashtest Security without any issues.
+The tools on the left can be integrated with Crashtest Security without any issues.
 Other tools you may use are Buildbot, GoCD, Codeship, Buildkite or Buddy.

 Our CVSS-based scoring, the exact vulnerability description, and the link to our remediation wiki are easily importable in vulnerability management solutions through a machine-readable report format.

-Did we mention this can be done automatically through our webhook?
+This can be done automatically via our webhook.

 Let’s say your development team has created a new feature and is eager to deploy it.